TDSn3/full_stack_open/part4/4.01 blog list 1/README.md

 module.exports = app
 ```

-add this line to the top of `index.js` :
+Add this line to the top of `index.js` :

 ``` js
 const app = require('./app')